SaifAbdkf/boundaryAITask/README.md

-# 🎯 AI-Powered Survey Generator
+# 🪄 AI-Powered Survey Generator for BoundaryAI Backend Task

-A full-stack application that transforms user descriptions into structured surveys using OpenAI's API, featuring intelligent caching, rate limiting, and a modern React frontend.
+A full-stack application that transforms user descriptions into structured surveys using OpenAI's API

-## 🏗️ Tech Stack & Architecture
+## Tech Stack & Architecture

 - **FastAPI** (Python 3.11)
 - **PostgreSQL** with SQLAlchemy ORM